BaisycCoin/bsycInstall/LINUX-COLD.md

 * Save and Exit

-## Stop the BSYCUM Linux Daemon and restart it on the VPS
+## Stop the BaisycCoin Linux Daemon and restart it on the VPS

 * From the terminal session, run the following commands
 ```